Technicien supérieur de l'aviation

 The degree of Technicien supérieur de l'aviation (TSA, in English Advanced Technician Degree in Aviation) is a certification created in 2010 from the Technicien supérieur des études et de l'exploitation de l'aviation civile certification.
-It is a title, recognized by CNCP, and recorder level III into the National Classification of Levels of Training.
-The degree is obtain after a training at the École nationale de l'aviation civile (French civil aviation university).
+It is a title recognized by the CNCP, and registered at level III in the National Classification of Levels of Training.
+The degree is obtained after training at the École nationale de l'aviation civile (French civil aviation university).

 Application

 Students can apply to this training by :